codidact/core/docs/windows-instructions.md

  6. You can run the integration tests using `dotnet test` in the root directory.

- ## Setting up the auth provider
+ ## Setting up the Authentication Provider

  You'll also need to set up the auth provider.
-See [this instructions](https://github.com/codidact/authentication/blob/develop/docs/development.md) for more information.
+See [these instructions](https://github.com/codidact/authentication/blob/develop/docs/development.md) for more information.

   [1]: https://visualstudio.microsoft.com/downloads/
   [2]: https://dotnet.microsoft.com/download